alexamies/chinesenotes.com/README.md

 # Chinese Notes Project
 ## About the project
-This is a project for the study of modern and literary Chinese language.
+Chinese-English dictionary and digital library of literary Chinese classic and historic texts for English speakers.
 It includes a Chinese-English dictionary, a corpus management system written in Go, web pages for learning grammar and such, a collection of texts, and a system for looking up the words in the texts by mouse over and popover by clicking on the